• About/Start Here

 My Mom

-We have done different activities together on our trips, such as making a project from wood, painting on canvas (which is very popular among seniors), and making a craft from clay.
+We have participated in various activities together on our trips, such as creating a wooden project, painting on canvas (which is particularly popular among seniors), and crafting with clay.
 We also love antiquing wherever we are.
 She loves looking for dishes that match those her sister left for her, and I love looking for antique containers and old door knobs.

-My mom, bless her heart, has so much “stuff” that I’m beginning to think she’s a hoarder.
-We are going through all of it to see what she needs/wants and what we can donate to Goodwill.
+My mom, bless her heart, has so much “stuff” that I’m beginning to think she might be a hoarder.
+We are going through everything to determine what she needs and wants, and what we can donate to Goodwill.
 So, the gift I can give her is to take her on trips.

 Some of the ideas below can be taken any time of year, so grab your girlfriend, mom, spouse, grandmother, or whoever is dear to your heart and start planning some fun!